-The main task of this Nominee service is to ensure the highest level of privacy and confidentiality.
-A Nominee Agreement allows a nominee director to sign all company documents instead of the beneficial owner.
-Usually this service is used in cases where an owner does not want his name to appear in corporate documents, in any contract work or in the commercial register of the jurisdiction.
+The main task of this Nominee service is to ensure privacy and confidentiality.
+A Nominee Agreement allows a nominee director to sign all company documents on behalf of the beneficial owner.
+Usually nominee services for offshore company are used in cases when an owner does not want his name to appear in corporate documents, contracts and agreements between the partners or in the commercial register of the jurisdiction.

 This person is not the legal owner of the shares; he or she simply shields and protects the customer during any possible public inquiry by representing the owner of the company.
 In this way, the customer is formally distanced from his offshore company at the ownership level.
 At the same time, the customer can prove that he or she is the owner of the company whenever he or she chooses, by way of producing the supporting confidential documentation provided by World Offshore.

 How nominee services for Offshore Company are secured: